webdados/Feed-KuantoKusta-for-WooCommerce---Free/readme.txt

 = I need technical support.
 Who should I contact, KuantoKusta or PT Woo Plugins? =

-The development and support of this plugin is [PT Woo Plugins](https://ptwooplugins.com?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin) responsibility, although KuantoKusta can help you identify problems with your feed if your products are not successfully imported into their system (and that information will be helpfull when asking us for support).
+The development and support of this plugin is [PT Woo Plugins](https://ptwooplugins.com?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin) responsibility, although KuantoKusta can help you identify problems with your feed if your products are not successfully imported into their system (and that information will be helpful when asking us for support).

 We do not provide free support for this plugin, but bugs can be reported on the [support forum at WordPress.org](https://wordpress.org/support/plugin/feed-kuantokusta-for-woocommerce/)

 You’ll get included support if you buy the plugin [PRO add-on](https://ptwooplugins.com/product/feed-kuantokusta-for-woocommerce-pro/?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin).

-For premium/urgent support or custom developments you should contact [Webdados](https://www.webdados.pt/contactos/?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin) directly.
+For premium/urgent support or custom development, you should contact [Webdados](https://www.webdados.pt/contactos/?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin) directly.
 Charges will apply.

 = Where do I report security vulnerabilities found in this plugin? =

 You can report any security bugs found in the source code of this plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/feed-kuantokusta-for-woocommerce).
-The Patchstack team will assist you with verification, CVE assignment and take care of notifying the developers of this plugin.
+The Patchstack team will assist you with verification, CVE assignment, and take care of notifying the developers of this plugin.

 = Can I contribute with a translation? =